 \subsection{Identification of Misinformation}

 \textbf{Identification via expert's verification:} Misinformation can be manually detected by human experts.
-In traditional media (\eg, newspapers), this task is typically carried out by human editors and expert journalists who verify information before it is published \cite{Kim.2019}.
-However, this approach does not scale to the volume and speed of content that is generated in social media \cite{Tschiatschek.2018}.
+In traditional media (\eg, newspapers), this task is typically carried out by professional journalists, editors, and fact-checkers who verify information before it is published \cite{Kim.2019}.
+With the possibility for everyone to share information, social media essentially transfers quality control to platform users \cite{Kim.2019}.
 This has given rise to a number of third-party fact-checking organizations such as \url{snopes.com} and \url{politifact.com} that thoroughly investigate and debunk rumors \cite{Wu.2019,Vosoughi.2018}.
 The fact-checking assessments are consumed and broadcast by social media users like any other type of news content and are supposed to help users to identify misinformation on social media \cite{Shao.2016}.
-However, previous research suggests that such platforms are likely to have minimal real-world effects.
-In particular, Vosoughi et al. \cite{Vosoughi.2018} show that \emph{fact-checked} false rumors spread significantly more pronounced than the truth.
+However, the experts' verification approach has inherent drawbacks: (i) it does not scale to the volume and speed of content that is generated in social media.
+Users can create misleading content at a much faster rate than fact-checkers can evaluate it.
+Misinformation is thus likely to go unnoticed during its period of peak virality \cite{Epstein.2020}. (ii) Approximately 50\% of Americans overall think that fact-checkers are biased and distrust fact-checking corrections \cite{Poynter.2019}.
+Hence even when users become aware of the fact-checks of fact-checking organizations, their impact may be limited by lack of trust.
+In fact, Vosoughi et al. \citeyear{Vosoughi.2018} show that \emph{fact-checked} false rumors are more viral than the truth.